JanaSabuj/blog/janasabujblog/content/_index.md

 Previously, I have spent time coding at [these]({{< ref "/work">}}) companies.
 Check out my writings [here]({{< ref "/posts">}}).

+Ever since relocating to Bengaluru, I have taken up cooking, initially for survival and now it has turned fun.
+Would surely love a cooking companion :)

 There is more to me but [*Brevity is the soul of wit*]().

 #### Get in Touch: